 He also attended Centro Internacional de Consejeria Cristiana for his training in Christian Counseling in Miami.
 Most recently in 2013, Byron graduated from Eastern Mennonite Seminary, Harrisonburg, Va., with a Masters in Divinity.

 Byron’s passions include church planting, leadership development and serving as a Lead pastor.
 Currently, he is serving in Iglesia Menonita Aposento Alto as church planter and lead pastor; a combined effort of Western District Conference, Lorraine Avenue Mennonite Church, Mennonite Church of the Servant and Hope Mennonite Church Above all, Byron loves God, his family and friends with all his heart.
 He loves to have a great time and living life to the fullest.

-Ben Wideman is Campus Pastor for 3rd Way Collective, a campus ministry at Penn State University launched in the fall of 2014 by University Mennonite Church.
+Ben Wideman is campus pastor for 3rd Way Collective, a campus ministry at Penn State University launched in the fall of 2014 by University Mennonite Church.
 Ben spends his time creating spaces for peace, justice, and faith on campus.
-Ben and his family live in State College, Pa., where they enjoy spending time outdoors, discovering community events, and connecting with their congregation at University Mennonite Church.
+Ben and his family live in State College, Pennsylvania, where they enjoy spending time outdoors, discovering community events, and connecting with their congregation at University Mennonite Church.

-Elwood Yoder teaches history in Harrisonburg, Virginia at Eastern Mennonite High School.
+Elwood Yoder teaches history and Bible at Eastern Mennonite High School in Harrisonburg, Virginia.

-Elwood and his wife Joy attend Zion Mennonite Church, Broadway, Virginia, where they raised their three children who are now young adults.
+Elwood and his wife, Joy, attend Zion Mennonite Church in Broadway, Virginia, where they raised their three children who are now young adults.
 Good music keeps Elwood’s soul alive and well.
-Whether it’s classic rock from the 1970s, gospel bluegrass, or leading hymns and contemporary music at church, the music and lyrics keep him going.
+Whether it’s classic rock from the 1970s, gospel bluegrass or leading hymns and contemporary music at church, the music and lyrics keep him going.